-Arsenal on the Charles campus renovations will affect traffic, parking, and pedestrian accessibility.
-Please read getting here and staying safe.
+Mosesian Arts is open during Arsenal on the Charles construction, but traffic, parking, and walkways are affected.
+Please read getting here for more information.

 Sign up for our mailing list for more information on events, classes, and other programming.

 Young musicians ages 5-12 are invited to bring their instruments for a music and science improvisation Workshop, led by Multiverse Musicians and Teaching Artists.
-This is followed by a Multiverse Concert for all ages interweaving coral science, live electro-symphonic music, and immersive activities for audience members who love to move.
+This is followed by a Multiverse Concert for all ages interweaving coral science, live electro-symphonic music, large-screen video, and immersive activities for audience members who love to move.
+A coral-themed LEGO build led by Inventor STEM School in Bedford will also be part of the pre-show interactive activities.

 Musicians are joined by Marine Biologist Dr. Sarah Davies of Boston University and her lab, leading explorations of the beauty of coral ecosystems, the tragedies of coral bleaching, and the staunch efforts of scientists and citizens to embark on a global restoration project.